***I’m currently on vacation in Corsica and this is a guest post from one of my readers. Thanks for checking it out & see you soon!***

 I then walked around to the front of his car and studied the number plate.
 I memorised it before I got in.
 Then, once I was in the car, I said something like “Excuse me a sec, I just need to message my friend”, pulled out my phone (which didn’t work in the US, but he didn’t know that), and pretended to send a message.
 This meant that, in his mind at least, someone else knew where I was and had some of his details.

-So yes, by all means, ask for help from people.
+So yes, by all means, ask for help from people if you’re traveling solo.
 It’s one of the best ways of making friends abroad, and a lot of people really do just want to help you out.
 But trust your own instincts, take precautions, and tell someone else where you’re going to be – or at least pretend to.

 Staying Safe Online: Asking For Help